Eleonora Pistis

 Biography

-Her work encompasses seventeenth- and eighteenth-century European architecture and urbanism.
+Pistis is an early modern historian who studies the significance of art and architecture as epistemic instruments in the seventeenth and eighteenth centuries.
+Her scholarship addresses how the study of art and architecture contributed to the accumulation of academic knowledge in universities; how it led to the design and production of new spaces for scholarly inquiry; and how it underwrote the antiquarian construction of historical knowledge.
 Her interests extend across the fluid boundaries of the European Republic of Letters and of the Mediterranean, with a particular focus on Italy, Britain, and France.
-Pistis enjoys many aspects of architectural history, from studying the management of architectural information inside libraries to exploring practical expertise on building sites.
-In both her research and her teaching, she applies a range of skills and methods of investigation, from analyses of paper, bindings, and drawings to archival research and from theory to surveys of structures.
-To her rigorous training in the details of architectural history, she adds frameworks from other fields, especially the histories of knowledge, scientific observation, antiquarianism, books, museums, and cartography.
+In both her research and her teaching, Pistis applies a range of skills and methods of investigation, from analyses of paper, bindings, drawings and prints to archival research and from theory to surveys of architectural structures.
+To her rigorous training in the details of art and architectural history, she adds frameworks from other fields, especially the histories of knowledge, scientific observation, antiquarianism, books, museums, and cartography.

-Pistis has worked extensively on a range of topics: the architecture of institutions devoted to learning (libraries, museums, archives, colleges, and universities); architects as readers; the production, circulation, use, and storage of architectural drawings, prints, and treatises; and studies of ancient Mediterranean architecture in the seventeenth and eighteenth centuries—a pivotal period for the future formation of the discipline of archaeology and the institutionalization of the teaching of architecture.
-Currently, alongside the migration of architectural knowledge, she is exploring the mobility and portability of architecture, both in physical forms and by proxy.
+Pistis has published extensively and taught on a range of topics: the architecture of institutions devoted to learning (libraries, museums, archives, colleges, and universities); the production, circulation, use, and storage of architectural drawings, prints, and treatises; history of collecting; and studies of ancient Mediterranean art and architecture in the seventeenth and eighteenth centuries—a pivotal period for the future formation of the discipline of archaeology and the institutionalization of the teaching of architecture.

-Pistis’s current book project is provisionally titled History and Its Fragments: Architecture and Antiquarianism in Scipione Maffei’s Republic of Letters.
-This is a study that investigates how material, visual, and textual fragments—both received and created—were used in the making of architectural knowledge and history within the Republic of Letters between the end of the seventeenth century and the mid-eighteenth century.
+Pistis’s current book project is provisionally titled Fragments of History: Art, Architecture and Antiquarianism in Scipione Maffei’s Republic of Letters.
+This is a study that investigates how material, visual, and textual fragments—both received and created—were used in the making of artistic (and especially architectural) knowledge and history within the Republic of Letters between the end of the seventeenth century and the mid-eighteenth century.
 In doing so, it aims to understand the clash between a way of learning in which physical observation as well as objectivity were considered crucial, and the often physical impossibility of directly observing the object of study—if not through fragments.

 Professor Pistis is also working on an edited volume provisionally titled Architecture and Fragmented Pasts.